Exchangeability and randomness for infinite and finite sequences: De Finetti's theorem

 therefore, $\UXP\le\URP$. \end{itemize} We can see that there are exactly the same critical regions at each significance level under exchangeability and under randomness.

 One manifestation of the coincidence of the critical regions under exchangeability and randomness is that the two assumptions will produce identical prediction sets

 for the future observations after observing $z_1,\dots,z_n$, where $A$ is a critical region at some significance level $\epsilon$.
-Under both exchangeability and randomness, the coverage probability of this prediction set will be at least $1-\epsilon$.
+Under both exchangeability and randomness, the coverage probability of the prediction set \eqref{eq:Gamma} will be at least $1-\epsilon$.

 There are two popular generalizations of critical regions, p-variables and e-variables, and both also produce identical results under exchangeability and randomness.
 Let us first check this for p-variables.
-According to the general definition (see, e.g., \cite[Definition 1.2]{Ramdas/Wang:book}), an \emph{exchangeability p-variable} is a random variable $P:\mathbf{Z}^{\infty}\to[0,1]$ such that, for all $\epsilon\in(0,1)$,
+According to the general definition (see, e.g., \cite[Definition 1.2]{Ramdas/Wang:2025}), an \emph{exchangeability p-variable} is a random variable $P:\mathbf{Z}^{\infty}\to[0,1]$ such that, for all $\epsilon\in(0,1)$,

 Similarly, a \emph{randomness p-variable} is a random variable $P:\mathbf{Z}^{\infty}\to[0,1]$ such that, for all $\epsilon\in(0,1)$,